 ~

-\mathbf{U}
+$\mathbf{U}$

+-

 ~

 police organisation have a 'code of ethics' (a clear statement of ethical values and behavioural, moral, and conduct issues)?

 L YES L NO

 1.1.
 How v does the organisation ensure accessibility of the document to officers and staff?

 Personal copy issued

 Hard copies placed in stations

 Available through intranet/internal systems

 Other (provide explanation)

 Please e explain

 1.2.
 Is th he document accessible outside the organisation?

 Hardcopy publication available on request

 Available on a publicly accessible website

 It is not accessible to the public

 1.3.
 Is t example training provided to officers on the code of ethics linked to practical situations, for e:

 L Upholding and protecting human rights

 L The appropriate use of force

-Treatment of detained persons 78
+Treatment of detained persons

 Privacy and confidentiality

-Equality of treatment 79
+Equality of treatment

 Please e explain

 code of ethics since of discipline.)
 3.1.
 Does the rganisation have a code of discipline in place?
 (This is likely to differ it would include specific actions and behaviours that would consitute a YES discipline code list the operational standards that an officer is expected define specific actions or offences against the code, including the follow Discreditable conduct Corrupt practice code of ethics since of discipline.)
 3.1.
 Does the it would include specific actions and behaviours that would consitute a YES discipline code list the operational standards that an officer is expendefine specific actions or offences against the code, including the follow Discreditable conduct code of ethics since of discipline.)
 3.1.
-Does the it would include specific actions and behaviours that would consitute a YES discipline code list the operational standards that an officer is expendefine specific actions or offences against the code, including the follow Discreditable conduct discipline code list the operational standards that an officer is expe define specific actions or offences against the code, including the follov Discreditable conduct define specific actions or offences against the code, including the follov
+Does the it would include specific actions and behaviours that would consitute a YES discipline code list the operational standards that an officer is expendefine specific actions or offences against the code, including the follow Discreditable conduct discipline code list the operational standards that an officer is expe define specific actions or offences against the code, including the follov Discreditable conduct define specific actions or offences against the code, including the follov ž 1.
+What criteria are in place to decide if a complaint or allegation requires a formal investigation?
+Please explain 1.1.
+Who exercises this discretion over whether a formal investigation is required?
+Head of the discipline department A senior line manager of the officer/team involved A panel or committee created for that purpose Consultation with an external body (public prosecution service) Other Please explain 2.
+How does the police organisation ensure that the disciplinary investigations it conducts have the following attributes: Prompt Please explain Effective and thorough Please explain Independent and impartial Please explain Transparent Please explain

 Corrupt practice

 Inappropriate use of force

 Improper use and care of equipment

 Misuse of intoxicating substances

 Misuse of information

-Insubordination 80
+Insubordination

 Other

 Please expl in

 2.2.
 In the disc

 3.2.
 Is the disc ·

 Created in legislation Internally generated (police guidelines)